pippim/pippim.github.io/programs/iothings.md

 A variety of scripts are provided to make life convenient.

-The bash script `fliptv` toggles the wall outlet power behind the main TV (Sony).
+The bash script `light-tog` toggles the wall outlet power behind the main TV (Sony).
 In this case the power controls a lamp to provide back lighting which reduces eye strain.

-The bash script `fliptv2` toggles the wall outlet power behind the second TV (TCL).
+The bash script `light-tog2` toggles the wall outlet power behind the second TV (TCL).
 In this case the power controls a lamp to provide back lighting which reduces eye strain.